 THE GREAT WAR

-During the First World War he was promoted to Major and served with the staff members of the 63rd (Royal Naval) Division, during the siege of Antwerp in 1914. former Colonel Seely appointed major Gordon to his liaison-officer and together they overlooked the positions of the British forces.
-After the fortress' of Antwerp fell to the enemey, a massive evacuation was ordered by the King of Belgium.
+During the First World War, he was promoted to Major and served with the staff members of the 63rd (Royal Naval) Division, during the siege of Antwerp in 1914. former Colonel Seely appointed major Gordon to his liaison-officer and together they overlooked the positions of the British forces.
+After the fortress' of Antwerp fell to the enemy, a massive evacuation was ordered by the King of Belgium.
 Every allied soldier had to be evacuated to the towns of Brugges and Ostend.
-Major Gordon and Colonel Seely organised the evacuation of the British troops in the frontlines and went to St Niklaas and ... before the forces could boarded trains in the station of ...
-After Major Gordon's return to Londen, he recieved a message from Belgium, with the question, if he liked to become the Kings Messenger to the Belgian King Albert.
-Gordon accepted with great honor and served King Albert from 1914 till 1922.
-During his time as kings Messenger he fullfilled many tasks and missions for the Belgian Royal Family in Belgium, France and England, and became a most respected member in the Belgian Royal household.
+Major Gordon and Colonel Seely organised the evacuation of the British troops in the frontlines and went to St Nicolas and St Gillis Waes before the forces could board trains in the station of ...
+After Major Gordon's return to Londen, he received a message from Belgium, with the question, if he liked to become the Kings Messenger to the Belgian King Albert.
+Gordon accepted with great honour and served King Albert from 1914 till 1922.
+During his time as kings Messenger he fulfilled many tasks and missions for the Belgian Royal Family in Belgium, France and England, and became a most respected member in the Belgian Royal household.